datacarpentry/semester-biology/materials/paths-R.md

 shrub_data <- read.csv('shrub-dimensions-labeled.csv')
 ```

+* This is a relative path, because the file is in the working directory the only remaining piece is the name

-* Download a file into working directory using `download.file()`
+* One way to ensure that a file is in the working directory is to download it using `download.file()`

-* For data not in the working directory - two options
+* For data not in the working directory there are two options
     * tell R where it is
     * change the working directory to where it is
 * Changing the working directory is common